The History of Oregon Law

-Dean Strickland serves through 2002.
-A legal historian of Osage and Cherokee heritage, Professor Strickland is considered a pioneer in introducing Indian law into university curriculum.
-The Annual Rennard Strickland Lecture Series was established in 2006 to honor the legacy of the law school's former dean and Distinguished Professor Emeritus Rennard Strickland by examining native leadership and vision for environmental stewardship in the 21st century.
+Dean Strickland served through 2002.
+A legal historian of Osage and Cherokee heritage, Professor Strickland was considered a pioneer in introducing Indian law into university curriculum.
+The Annual Rennard Strickland Lecture Series was established in 2006 to honor the legacy of Distinguished Professor Emeritus Rennard Strickland by examining native leadership and vision for environmental stewardship in the 21st century.

 Oregon Review of International Law is published